nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "peer_details"**

 _version 18.0+_
 Boolean, false by default.
-Returns a list of peers IPv6:port with its node protocol network version and node ID. `type` returned in version 19.0+ as either `tcp` (preferred) or `udp` (fallback) used for peering with that node.
+Returns a list of peers IPv6:port with its node protocol network version and node ID.
+The node ID is random and is not a Nano address. `type` returned in version 19.0+ as either `tcp` (preferred) or `udp` (fallback) used for peering with that node.

 **Response:**
 ```json